prof-rossetti/exec-dash-starter-py/README.md

 ## Installation

-Fork this project repository under your own control, then clone or download the resulting repository onto your computer.
+Fork this [starter project repository](https://github.com/prof-rossetti/exec-dash-starter-py) under your own control, then clone or download the resulting repository onto your computer.
 Then navigate there from the command line:

 ```sh
 cd exec-dash-starter-py